RistoAle97/pokeapi-python-wrapper/README.md

 # It is highly recommended to use uv
 uv pip install pypokeclient

-# But you can also install the package simply with pip
+# But you can also install the package via pip
 pip install pypokeclient
 ```